Imprint

 Read More

-Praise for Life, Love and The Archers: recollections, reviews and other prose
+Praise for Life, Love and The Archers

 • Funny, melancholy and devastatingly observant. - The TimesWithout doubt the wittiest of contemporary English poets. - Dr Rowan WilliamsNobody can match Wendy Cope when it comes to writing about men and love. - Daily MailThat rarest of things: a best-selling poet. - Independent